greyshirtguy/Pro7SimplePresentationLoop/README.md

 3. Setup the computer to open this file in a web-browser, full-screen at startup.

 As far as I can tell, it will download the images once and cache them until the webpage is reloaded (or the presentation changes)

+TODO: Add auto retry for when Pro7 is not running and page tried to refresh/load